What is meant by a 'heritage listing'?

-In NSW there are different types of statutory listings for local, state and national heritage items.
-A property is a heritage item if it is:
+In NSW there are different types of statutory lists for local, state and national heritage items.
+An place or property is a heritage item if it is:

 To find out more about the benefits and effects of listing for owners and the community, the facts versus the myths, and for a practical insight into how to make sympathetic changes, download Heritage listing explained - What it means for you .